Osler Medal Essay Contest, 2014

 The William Osler Medal is awarded annually for the best unpublished essay on a medical historical topic written by a student enrolled in a school of medicine or osteopathy in the United States or Canada.
 First awarded in 1942, the medal commemorates Sir William Osler, who stimulated an interest in the humanities among medical students and physicians.
-The writer of the winning essay will be invited to attend the 2013 AAHM meeting, May 16-19, 2013, in Atlanta, Georgia, where the medal will be conferred.
+The writer of the winning essay will be invited to attend the 2014 AAHM meeting, May 8-11, 2014, in Chicago, Illinois, where the medal will be conferred.
 Reasonable travel expenses will be provided, as will a two-year complimentary membership in the AAHM.
 If the Osler Medal Committee also selects an essay for honorable mention, its author will receive a certificate and a two-year complimentary membership in the Association.

 Essays may pertain to the historical development of a contemporary medical problem, or to a topic within the health sciences related to a discrete period in the past and should demonstrate either original research or an unusual appreciation and understanding of the problems discussed.
 The essay (maximum 9,000 words, including endnotes) must be entirely the work of one contestant.

-Complete contest information may be viewed below or obtained from the Osler Medal Committee Chair: James Hanley, University of Winnipeg.
-E-mail: firstname.lastname@example.org
+Complete contest information may be obtained below or from the Osler Medal Committee Chair, Stephen Inrig, UT Southwestern Medical Center, 5323 Harry Hines Boulevard, Dallas, TX 75390-9169., E-mail: firstname.lastname@example.org

-Entries must be postmarked or submitted electronically via e-mail to Dr. Hanley (which is the preferred method of submission) by 15 January 2013.
+Entries must be postmarked or submitted electronically via e-mail to Dr. Inrig (which is the preferred method of submission) by 15 January 2014.